-As I said, making a vegetable stir fry recipe is very straight forward.
-It’s a matter of cooking your rice, sautéing your vegetables, and slathering it all in a rich and creamy sauce.
+Vegetable stir fry recipes are very straight forward.
+It's a matter of cooking your rice, sautéing your vegetables, and slathering it all in a rich and creamy sauce.

 For this teriyaki, high quality, extra firm tofu is a must.
 Look for tofu that is not water-packed, such as Trader Joe’s High-Protein Tofu or super firm sprouted tofu.
 These types of tofu do not have excess water and do not need to be pressed.